William Randolph: Marriage and children

 The sons of William Randolph were each distinguished by the estates left to them.
-Early generations of Randolphs married into several other gentry families, including Beverley, Bland, Bolling, Dilliard, Fleming, Byrd, Fitzhugh, Carter, Cary, Harrison and Page.
-Later affiliations included members of the Lewis, Meriwether and Skipwith families.
+Early generations of Randolphs married into several other gentry families, including Beverley, Bland, Bolling, Dilliard, Fleming, Byrd, Fitzhugh, Carter, Cary, Harrison and Page. later affiliations included members of the Lewis, Meriwether and Skipwith families.

 Death

-Randolph died on 21 April 1711 at his Turkey Island plantation.
+William Randolph died on 21 April 1711 at his Turkey Island plantation.
 (Note: His date of death is also stated as or 11 April 1711.)
 Mary and two of their sons, Thomas and William, were executors of the estate that spelled out the manner in which his numerous land holdings were distributed to his sons.
-Profits from the Pigeon Swamp plantation were to pay off his debt of £3259 to Micajah Perry III's law firm before title was to be transferred in accordance with the will.
+Profits from the Pigeon Swamp plantation were to pay off his debt of £3,259 to Micajah Perry III's law firm before title was to be transferred in accordance with the will.

 Legacy

-In their wealth and social status, the Randolphs were much like other families of the Chesapeake elite.
-If anything set them apart it was their participation in the political life of the colony, clearly traceable to William Randolph's example.
-Randolphs and close relatives formed the predominant political faction in the colonial government during the 18th century, with many members of the elected House of Burgesses and the appointed, and more exclusive, Council.
+In their wealth and social status, the Randolphs were much like other families of the Chesapeake elite; if anything set them apart it was their participation in the political life of the colony, which is clearly traceable to William Randolph's example.
+The Randolphs and their close relatives formed the predominant political faction in the Virginia colonial government during the 18th century, with many members of the family being elected to the House of Burgesses or appointed to the more exclusive Council.

 Most of the Randolphs, like the rest of the Virginia gentry, strongly supported the Revolution.
 However, John Randolph (son of Sir John), in opposition to both his brother Peyton and son Edmund, remained loyal to Great Britain and left Virginia.
 Thomas Jefferson wrote the Declaration of Independence, and 18-year-old John Marshall was at Valley Forge for the trying winter of 1777–1778.